pickyourtrail_logo

 Timings & Best Time to Visit Suan Pakkad Palace

-• Opening Time: 9:00 AM
+• Opening Time: 9:00 AM (last entry 3:30 PM)

 • Closing Time: 4:00 PM

-• Best Hours: 9:00 AM – 11:00 AM
+• Best Hours: 9:00 AM–11:00 AM

 • Best Days: Weekdays

-• Best Season: November – February
+• Best Season: November–February

-How to Reach Suan Pakkad Palace Bangkok
+How to Reach Suan Pakkad Palace, Bangkok

 By BTS Skytrain

-• Get down at Phaya Thai Station
+• Get off at Phaya Thai Station (Exit 2 or 4)

 • Walk 5–7 minutes to the palace entrance